mayank-budhiraja/React-Native-Fitness-App/readme.md

 # Calisthenics Workout App
-A fitness app MVP created using react-native which can be scaled easily.
+MVP for a fitness app created using react-native which can be scaled and extended as per the product needs.

 ## Run
     - yarn install